rdhelli/PythonForMegaPi/README.md

  * Compile and upload your board's firmware to your board

 ### Prepare for Raspberry Pi
- * On your Raspberry Pi, disable the login prompt
+ * On your Raspberry Pi, disable the login prompt.
  ![image](https://raw.githubusercontent.com/Makeblock-official/PythonForMegaPi/master/images/serial.jpg)
  * install python library for Makeblock
  ```